 Rub down.
 The trouble with giving a pan an olive oil rub down is the mess.
 We don't keep paper towels in our house, so a disposable option is out.
 Lately I've been using the same rag throughout the week and stowing it in a glass jar in between swipes.
 Less oily mess in the hamper, less questionably hygienic use of bath tissue..

-You have read this article cast iron / home with the title talking sweet to cast iron pans, and other things..
-You can bookmark this page URL http://newbieny.blogspot.com/2013/08/talking-sweet-to-cast-iron-pans-and.html.
+with the title talking sweet to cast iron pans, and other things..
+You can bookmark this page URL https://newbieny.blogspot.com/2013/08/talking-sweet-to-cast-iron-pans-and.html.
 Thanks!

 No comment for "talking sweet to cast iron pans, and other things."